agnieszka19882/agnieszka19882/README.md

 Hi everyone! 👋

-Once a researcher, I am now an aspiring software tester.
+I'm a manual software tester with 1.5 years of experience.

-I'm still learning and looking for new challenges.
+Still learning, still curious, always looking for new challenges.

 ##